100 Peaks of Taiwan: History

 Taiwan has one of the highest densities of tall mountains in the world.
 To promote mountain hiking, the Taiwan Alpine Association began developing a list of top 100 peaks for Taiwan.
 Wen-An Lin, after a 1971 crossing of the Central Mountain Range, set about drawing up the list.
+Significant contributions in sourcing photos and materials were made by the following: Ruan Rongzhu, Winston Shieh, Yang Zhang Bilian, and the Chinese Mountain Association.
 After extensive consultation with Ching-Chang Tsai, Tian-Cheng Hsing, Tung-San Ting and other prominent hikers of the day, the list of Baiyue was finalized.

 Upon completion of the list, hiking the Baiyue immediately became one of the primary goals of avid hikers in Taiwan.
 Finishing the Baiyue is no easy task, however.
 For aspiring Baiyue hikers, the Five Greats, Three Spires, and One Ogre (Hanzi: 五嶽三尖一奇), whose unique beauty best represents the grandeur of Taiwan's high mountains, became a popular starting point.
 Other popular sets of peaks include the Harsh Ten and Four Beauties (Hanzi: 十峻四秀).
 Many begin with the more easily accessible peaks in the Hehuanshan area.

-There are actually over 260 mountain peaks over 3,000 meters in Taiwan, many of which were not listed in the Baiyue, but nonetheless impressive.
+There are actually over 260 mountain peaks over 3,000 meters (10,000 feet) in Taiwan, many of which were not listed in the Baiyue, but nonetheless impressive.
 Therefore, some criticism remains over the inclusion of certain mountain peaks on the list, and the exclusion of others, such as Chushan in the Dongjunshan Chain, and Mutelebushan near Xueshan's North Peak.
 Some have argued that these peaks should be in the Baiyue, while peaks such as Jupenshan, Lushan, Nanhubeishan, Shenmazhenshan, Jianshan, and Bulakesangshan, should be taken off the list.
 Also, when resurveying was carried out long after the Baiyue list was completed, it was found that Liushunshan and Lushan were under 3,000m.
 However, as the Baiyue already enjoyed such widespread acceptance, they were not removed from the list and remain there to this day.